bkshaw/portfolio/src/data/about.md

 - 2018: After months of rigorous preparation, successfully passed the competitive GATE examination and secured admission to the prestigious IIT Guwahati.
 The journey to IIT was challenging but rewarding, teaching me the value of persistence.

-- 2019: Landed a Machine Learning internship at Tata Consultancy Services in Chennai.
+- 2019: Landed a Machine Learning summer internship at Tata Consultancy Services in Chennai.
 This was my first real exposure to AI and machine learning, where I worked on practical applications that would shape my career path.

 - 2020: Completed my Master's in Signal Processing and Machine Learning at IIT Guwahati.
 The program perfectly combined my love for mathematics with practical applications in AI, setting me on my current career path.